justimepassnow/Microdrive/README.md

 ## 🚧 Known Issues & Roadmap

-MicroDrive is actively under development.
+Microdrive is actively under development.
 Current focus areas include:

 * **🐛 EMI Stability:** The board occasionally stops responding to commands during massive current spikes.
 This is likely due to electromagnetic interference (EMI) crashing the MCU or bus.
 Hardware/software filtering improvements are being investigated.
 * **🚀 Better I2C Encoder Support:** Writing the software drivers to fully utilize the AS5600 footprint.